madhuhansa/house-price-prediction/README.md

 ### 📊 Dataset Description

-This project is based on a supervised machine learning regression task where the goal is to predict house sale prices using various features related to residential properties.
+This project is based on a supervised machine learning regression task where the goal is to predict house sale prices using various features related to residential properties

 The dataset consists of two main files: